 The Dartmouth Express offers an exceptional day out travelling by train from stations in Berkshire to Kingswear in South Devon.

 Our train starts from Woking in Surrey and will be diesel hauled from there to Bristol.
 En route, we stop at Guildford, Reading and Newbury to pick up more passengers.
 The route follows the River Kennet through attractive countryside and then runs beside the Kennet and Avon Canal for some distance before we make our final stop for passengers at Westbury.
-We change motive power at Bristol, our last stop for passenger pick up and steam locomotive No 60009 Union of South Africa or steam locomotive No.46233 Duchess of Sutherland will take over the train.
+We change motive power at Bristol and steam locomotive No 60009 Union of South Africa or steam locomotive No.46233 Duchess of Sutherland will take over the train.